wp-plugins/widget-to-search-from-ofruru/readme.txt

 == Changelog ==
+= 1.2.4.2 =
+* Sorry, no new features this time… This release only updates the Compatibility-Tag to WordPress 4.5.
+Unfortunately there is no way to do this anymore without a new version.

 = 1.2.4.1 =
 * Sorry, no new features this time… This release only updates the Compatibility-Tag to WordPress 4.2.
 Unfortunately there is no way to do this anymore without a new version.